williamnagels/cpptraining/README.md

 All slides are located in the slides/ subfolder.

 ## Exercises
 All exercises can be found in the exercises/ subfolder.
-Please refer to the README.md for instructions on how to build and solve the exercises.
+Refer to the README.md file in exercises/ for instructions on how to build and solve the exercises.